strategineer/personal-website/content/books/2022-05-01/index.md

 Amusing Ourselves to Death is a book about the corrosive effects of television on our politics and public discourse.
-Now, with television joined by more sophisticated electronic media—from the Internet to cell phones to DVDs— it's more relevant than ever.
+Now, with television joined by more sophisticated electronic media--from the Internet to cell phones to DVDs-- it's more relevant than ever.

 <!--more-->